hashicorp/vault-client-go/docs/Secrets.md

 	if err != nil {
 		log.Fatal(err)
 	}
+	client.SetToken("my-token")

-	key := "key_example" // string | Name of the key in Vault to use for signing.
-This key must already exist in Vault and must map back to a Google Cloud KMS key. gcpkmsSignRequest := *openapiclient.NewGcpkmsSignRequest() // GcpkmsSignRequest |
+	key :=  // string | Name of the key in Vault to use for signing.
+This key must already exist in Vault and must map back to a Google Cloud KMS key.

+	gcpkmsSignRequest := NewGcpkmsSignRequestWithDefaults()

-	resp, err := client.Secrets.PostGcpkmsSignKey(context.Background(), key).GcpkmsSignRequest(gcpkmsSignRequest)
+	resp, err := client.Secrets.PostGcpkmsSignKey(context.Background(), key, gcpkmsSignRequest)
 	if err != nil {
 		log.Fatal(err)
 	}
 	defer resp.Body.Close()

 	io.Copy(os.Stdout, resp.Body)